shefaas/myreads-react/starter/README.md

 # MyReads Project

 This is one of my first project with React (still learning).
-The project is built using the knowledge of React fundamentals (e.g. State management, Hooks, Routes, Typechecking, etc.).
+The project is built using the knowledge of React fundamentals (e.g. State management, Hooks, Routes, Typechecking, etc.) and as a part of the requirements to get _Udacity React Nanodegree_.
 I used Javascript with `PropTypes` for typechecking, hoping to use Typescript in the near future.
 APIs and CSS styles are previously provided by [Udacity](www.udacity.com) team.

 MyReads enables the user to categorize their books into three different shelves (Currently Reading, Want to Read, Read).
 The users are also able to add more books from the library (connected with the APIs), and categorize these newly added books into the shelves.
 Re-categorizing are available as well, so users can always move books from bookshelf to another.